KraHsu/astro-theme-thought-lite/src/content/information/en/policy.md

 ## Terms of Service

-> **Last Updated**: Sep 20, 2025
+> **Last Updated:** Oct 22, 2025

-### Service Content
+### Service Description

-This site is a personal content creation platform based on open-source technology, primarily providing:
+This website is a personal content creation platform built on open-source technologies, primarily providing the following features:

-- Article reading and browsing functionality.
+- Article reading and browsing
-- Feed subscription service.
+- Feed subscription service
+- Online tools

-### User Permission Description
+### User Rights

-- Browse all public content on the site.
+- Access to all publicly available content on the site
-- Subscribe to feed.
+- Subscribe to feeds
+- Use the online tools provided by the site

 ### User Conduct Guidelines

-When using this site's services, you need to comply with:
+When using this website’s services, you are required to:

-- Respect the legitimate rights and interests of other users and content creators.
+- Respect the legal rights of other users and content creators
-- Do not abuse or attempt to damage this site's technical architecture.
+- Not abuse or attempt to disrupt the technical infrastructure of the site

 ### Intellectual Property

-- This site's theme is released under the [GPLv3 open-source license](https://www.gnu.org/licenses/gpl-3.0.html).
+- The theme of this site is a modified version of [Thought Lite](https://github.com/tuyuritio/astro-theme-thought-lite), which is licensed under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html).
+Therefore, the site as a whole also follows the terms of the **GPLv3** license.
+- The online tools provided by this site are offered as **SaaS (Software as a Service)**.
+Since this form of use does not constitute “distribution” as defined under GPLv3, the source code availability and licensing details are specified on each tool’s information page.
-- Original content on the site is licensed under Creative Commons license, please refer to the footer for specific license type.
+- Original content on this site is licensed under a **Creative Commons** license.
+The specific license type can be found in the footer of the website.
-- Third-party resources follow their respective licensing agreements.
+- Third-party resources referenced or used on this site comply with their respective original licenses.

-### Service Changes and Termination
+### Service Modifications and Termination

-- This site reserves the right to modify, suspend, or terminate part or all services at any time.
+- This website reserves the right to modify, suspend, or terminate any part or all of its services at any time without prior notice.
-- Major changes will be notified to users through site's announcements or other appropriate means.
+- In the event of major changes, users will be notified via announcements on the site or through other appropriate means.

 ## Disclaimer

-> **Last Updated**: July 27, 2025
+> **Last Updated**: Oct 22, 2025

 ### Content Disclaimer